Tips • April 6, 2022

 Typically, you will need to visit your bank and fill out a form with the following information:

-- The recipient’s name and full address
+- The recipient’s full name and address

-- The recipient’s bank account number
+- The recipient’s bank account number and type (e.g., checking, savings etc).

 - The recipient bank’s BIC/Swift Code.

 It may be worth calling your bank in advance to double-check exactly what your branch requires, as some may seek additional information.
+Some banks also require a different SWIFT code to be used depending on what currency you are receiving funds in.

 #3: What Are The Different Types of Wire Transfers?